AyeCode/wp-easy-updates/README.txt

 = 1.1.3 =
-Banner warning not defined if updating from github - FIXED
+Banner warning not defined if updating from github - FIXED Echo error when activation fails to provide more reason - CHANGED

 = 1.1.2 =
 If deactivating licence fails the licence is not removed - FIXED